 Cash-Out Refinancing: A cash-out refinance is a replacement of your first mortgage, so this option does involve new closing costs.
-With cash-out refinancing, you refinance your mortgage for more than you currently owe and then pocket the difference.
+With this option, you refinance your mortgage for more than you currently owe and then pocket the difference.
 Let’s say your home is worth $750,000 and you current mortgage is $300,000.
 You want to remodel your kitchen and you also need some cash for your child’s tuition, so you’ve decided you need $100,000 for both.
-With cash-out refinancing you would refinance your mortgage for $400,000, taking the additional $100,000 out in cash and hopefully, especially in the current economic times, borrow the money at a lower interest rate than your original loan.
+With cash-out refinancing you would refinance your mortgage for $400,000, taking the additional $100,000 out in cash and hopefully borrow the money at a lower interest rate than your original loan.

-In deciding between a cash-out refinance and a home equity line of credit, you should consider the cost of refinancing your home.
+To decide between a cash-out refinance and a home equity line of credit, consider the cost of refinancing your home.
 The closing costs are usually several thousand dollars.
-And, it doesn’t make sense to finance a larger amount, if the interest rate is higher.
+And, it doesn’t make sense to finance a larger amount if the interest rate is higher.
 If your current mortgage is at a lower rate than currently available, it probably makes more sense to take out a home equity loan.

-A loan to future value involves making projections about the future worth of a property after improvements and adjusting the financing arrangement accordingly.
-Many homeowners use construction-to-permanent (or loan to future value) financing programs where the construction loan is converted to a mortgage loan after the certificate of occupancy is issued.
-If a homeowner wants to make improvement to a property and needs money to finance them, the lender will evaluate the impact of these changes on the value of the land and buildings involved.
+Loan to Future Value: A loan to future value involves making projections about the future worth of a property after improvements and adjusting the financing arrangement accordingly.
+The construction loan is converted to a mortgage loan after the certificate of occupancy is issued.
+The lender will evaluate the impact of property improvements on the value of the land and buildings involved.
 The extension of the mortgage will be based on whether the lender determines that the amount of the loan will result in a rise in value of the property that is at least comparable to the amount of the loan, including interest and fees.

 Our Partners can Help You: